 - This only seems strange after the later tradition of grand Bond vs. villain plots.
 The central conflict in the first novel is whether Bond will decide if being a spy is "worth" the torture, solitude, pointless involvement, etc. The (traditional) climax is actually Vesper's double-agent betrayal and suicide.

 - Lawrence Watt-Evans uses this trope very, very deliberately in The Annals of the Chosen—as usual for Watt-Evans, This Is Reality, and the death of the first book's villain is less an honorable battle than an execution.
+The same occurs in the third novel when Sword ambushes and kills Artil with little difficulty.

 - The Left Behind series has an anticlimax ending for the ages.
 The only two heroes left are dying, Carpathia's armies are storming the walls of Jerusalem, resistance is rapidly crumbling and there is no chance of turning the tide.
 Suddenly, Jesus!
-The stage is set for a titanic showdown between The messiah and the Antichrist and his armies.
-Then Jesus opens up a hole in the ground leading to a fiery pit of eternal damnation and Carpathia jumps right in with a devil may care attitude.
+The stage is set for a titanic showdown between the Messiah and the Antichrist and his armies.
+Then Jesus opens up a hole in the ground leading to a fiery pit of eternal damnation and Carpathia jumps right in with a devil-may-care attitude.
 Presumably saying something like, "Alright, good game, guys.
 Time to pack it in.
-We had some fun the last seven years though, didn't we?".
+We had some fun the last seven years though, didn't we?"
 On top of this, Carpathia's Dragon jumps in right after him, plugging his nose as if jumping into a swimming pool.

 - Harry Potter and the Deathly Hallows: The final battle between Harry and Voldemort: The fight is literally just Voldemort throwing one killing-curse at Harry (after Harry gives him a "The Reason You Suck" Speech), and Harry throwing a disarming-spell at the same time which causes said killing-curse to backfire and kill Voldemort instead.